josephsamela/Mosaic-for-Lego-Digital-Designer/README.md

 *A Sunday Afternoon on the Island of La Grande Jatte* created from 150X100px jpg image - 15000 bricks, ~48x32in when built

 ###You call that a GUI?
 I'm working on a launcher to drag-and-drop image files onto.
+It's going to be great!

 ### Author
 * **Joe Samela** - *Initial work* - [ForYourBrain.net](https://www.ForYourBrain.net)